Zero to Genetic Engineering Hero: What is it?

-Welcome to How-to use Zero to Genetic Engineering Hero, the guide to programming bacteria made specifically for beginners!
-This book is written for:
+Welcome to How-to use Zero to Genetic Engineering Hero, the learning journey and guidebook to programming bacteria made specifically for beginners!

 - at-home-learning by parents & teens as well as general enthusiasts

 - teachers & students in general biology, biotech electives, AP bio

 - prospective graduate students

 - STEM workshops in makerspaces, museums, community labs (DIYbio)

 Zero to Genetic Engineering Hero: The Beginner's Guide to Programming bacteria at home, school and in the makerspace is the first book of its kind.
 It is the anchor point to becoming a Genetic Engineering Hero, a genetic engineering journey to achieve a skill level reached by biology majors in university.
 Using a desktop mini-lab, experiment kits, and the guidebook, teens and adults setup a biotechnology lab at home or school to safely learn genetic engineering.

 The beginner's guidebook includes many techniques that make learning complex subjects accessible without being overwhelming:

 Traditionally, students complete extensive memorization and learn extensive theory prior to engaging in practical skills, which is typically the most engaging part where learning comes alive.
 It is often hard to properly understand something you have never experienced.
 “Hands-on learning allows students to directly take on board and understand what is happening, or how to do something.
 This is a particularly successful way to teach kinaesthetic learners, who learn best by example.”